devichs/Java-Frameworks-Project/README.md

         </ul>
     </div>
 ```
-**I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.**
+**I.  Added two unit tests for the maximum and minimum fields to the PartTest class in the test package.**
 #### filename: PartTest.java
 lines 95 - 111 added two unit tests on getMinInv() and getMaxInv()
 ```angular2html